How To: Dispose of Cooking Oil

 No need to fret about your frying medium, though—you’re in the right place!
 This guide explains how to tell if yours needs to be disposed of and gives you the best options for how to dispose of cooking oil in a safe, responsible manner.

-1. Determine if it’s time to toss with the sniff test.
+STEP 1: Determine if it’s time to toss with the sniff test.

 Used cooking oil needn’t be discarded after one use.
 If you’ve been frying in a skillet and prefer not to waste the leftover oil, simply remove residual bits of food by straining it through a large coffee filter, and then pouring it into a sealable container for storage on a cool, dark shelf.
 Most deep fryers are designed to retain their oil from use to use, and it’s a hassle to strain an entire tank.
 So continue to use it as long as it passes the sniff test below.